-"Life span" embeds the primary difference between a process- and a project- construct.
-A process construct facilitates permanence.
-It creates operations and facilitates the performance of Org.
-The aim of a process construct is to repetitively cycle activity.
-In so, the process construct will consistently produce outputs.
 A project construct drives execution.
 It creates strategy that strives to keep Org relevant.
-The aim of a project construct is to negotiate an outcome that is favourable to Org.
+The aim of a project construct is to negotiate a favourable outcome for Org.
 In so, it must ensure that Org carries out its intent at a minimal risk.
 A project construct is thus a SMART transformation process.
 SMART stands for specific, measurable, achievable, relevant, and timeous.

 The table below gives an idea of how a process- and project construct differs.

 A process construct connects all the processes within Org.
 In so, it creates an interdependent network of repetitive activity.
 This is something permanent.
 Projects are not permanent.
 They begin an end as needed.
 The need for change drives the project construct.
 Once effected, change will become part of the process construct.
 To engineer a project construct means creating something that is not permanent.